Tesena-smart-testing/WatchUI/README.md

 This is no longer the case - user of the WatchUI therefore **can and have to choose, what browser automation library will use** and provide screenshots to the WatchUI keywords to be compared.

 Version 1.x.x is no longer supported, but it is still available on [Pypi](pip install WatchUI==1.0.11).

 ### Basic Info

 Custom library for comparing images with use in Robot Framework.

 ### Folder structure [TO BE UPDATED]

 ```
 Testing-api
 └── .github/workflows           # Folder with CI for github actions
-└── Img                         # Folder with test data
+└── assets                      # Folder with test data
 └── test                        # Folder with example how to write rf test.
 │    └── keywords               # Keywords and variables
 │    └── unit_test.robot        # File with TC